Uptrace Configuration Reference

 For production deployments with automatic certificate management:

-## Automatic TLS certificate management via Let's Encrypt
+# Automatic certificate issuance and renewal via Let's Encrypt ACME protocol

 certmagic: